RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 	You'll find the `wait (1) secs` {.blockorange} block by clicking on the orange 'Control' blocks section.

-+ Your spaceship now moves _every_ time you click the flag.
++ Your spaceship now moves _every_ time you run your code.
 Try it!

 + You can also attach your animation code to an 'event'.
 This means that the code will run when something happens, such as when the green flag is clicked, a key is pressed or a sprite is clicked.